e2nIEE/pandaprosumer/contributing.rst

 Get in Touch!
 ===============

-You have found a bug in pandapipes or have a suggestion for a new functionality?
-Then get in touch with us by opening up an issue on the pandapipes issue board to discuss possible new developments with the community and the maintainers.
+You have found a bug in pandaprosumer or have a suggestion for a new functionality?
+Then get in touch with us by opening up an issue on the pandaprosumer issue board to discuss possible new developments with the community and the maintainers.

 Setup your git repository